About the Test

 Finding a Ferritin Test

-A ferritin test is performed on a blood sample that is collected from a vein in your arm at a doctor’s office or laboratory.
-Ferritin may be tested on its own, or one blood sample may be used to test multiple iron values in addition to ferritin, such as iron, total iron-binding capacity (TIBC), and transferrin saturation test.
+A ferritin test is performed on a blood sample collected from a vein in your arm at a doctor’s office or laboratory.
+Ferritin may be tested on its own, or one blood sample may be used to test multiple iron values in addition to ferritins, such as iron, total iron-binding capacity (TIBC), and transferrin saturation test.

 You can talk to your doctor about what kind of testing is appropriate for your situation and the health condition you are assessing with the ferritin test.
-There are also options for testing your ferritin levels without seeing your doctor first.
+There are also options for testing your ferritin levels without seeing your doctor first, such as ordering the ferritin test online and visiting the participating lab.
 However, it’s important to share your results with your doctor and health care team to discuss whether additional testing or treatment is needed.

 Can I take the test at home?